Scifabric/docs.pybossa.com/docs/installation/guide.md

 !!! note
     We recommend you to install the required libraries using a **virtual environment** with the command virtualenv (you can install the package python-virtualenv).
 This will allow having all the libraries for PYBOSSA in one folder of your choice, so cleaning the installation would be as simple as deleting that folder without affecting your system.

+!!! note
+    You might need to use pyenv to install a python 3.6 version in order to run the right version.
+Please check the official documentation of pyenv.

 If you decide to use a **virtualenv** then, follow these steps (lines starting with **#** are comments):